Course Title: Support students' literacy learning

 Children’s book analysis

-Reflection for literacy resource, importance of writing, scaffolding techniques
+Reflection for journal, importance of writing, scaffolding techniques

 Reflect on experiences supporting students’ literacy learning